 On weeknights I fire up my Weber Genesis 1000LX and get the chicken on the table in under an hour.
 To start with I skip the brining step.
 Thighs will turn out great without brining as long as you do not overcook them.
-I take the chicken out of the package and, just like in Part 1, trim the excess skin then season both sides with salt and pepper.
-I hope you don’t mind but I am going to recycle some pictures from Grilling Chicken Thighs Part 1.
+I take the chicken out of the package, trim the excess skin, and then season both sides with salt and pepper.

 I place the thighs on the grill skin side up, close the lid and then set the gas to “Low” on all three burners.

 As the fat starts to drip out from the thighs and onto the Flavorizer bars there will be a lot of smoke.
 That’s okay!
 Wait five minutes then open the lid and flip the chicken so the skin side is down.

 You are going to have to pay attention at this point.
 Most of the fat in the thighs is directly under the skin.
 As soon as you flip skin side down the possibility of a flare up is very real.
 After about a minute take a peak and see how things are looking.
 If you have some flare ups move the chicken to a different part of the grill.